Adding Glass Shelves to a Cabinet in X5 and earlier versions

 I need to specify glass shelving in my cabinet.
 Is there a way that I can do this?

-In the standard Cabinet Specification dialog there is no entry under the Materials tab for the shelves, so if you need to change the material of the shelving to be different from the rest of the cabinet, you will need to manually create shelving, which can be modified independently of the rest of the cabinet.
+However, in X5 and prior products there is no entry under the Materials tab for the shelves, so if you need to change the material of the shelving to be different from the rest of the cabinet, you will need to manually create shelving, which can be modified independently of the rest of the cabinet.

-Specifying the opening
+To specify the opening

 - First, select the cabinet using the Select Objects tool and click Open Object .